Horace Grant: Post-retirement

 In 2009 Grant was appointed NBA Goodwill Ambassador.

-In 2016 he became Special Advisor for Michael Reinsdorf, the president and chief operating officer of the Chicago Bulls.
+In 2016, he became Special Advisor for Michael Reinsdorf, the president and chief operating officer of the Chicago Bulls.

 Personal life

 Grant's identical twin brother, Harvey Grant, played 11 NBA seasons for the Washington Bullets/Wizards, Portland Trail Blazers, and Philadelphia 76ers.

 Grant was best friends with former teammate Scottie Pippen for many years when they were both on the Bulls.
 He said they grew apart when he left Chicago for Orlando, but that they are still friends and keep in touch.

-When asked why he wore his signature goggles, Grant said he originally wore them because he was legally blind, but even after receiving Lasik surgery, he continued wearing his goggles without the prescription in order to remain a positive influence so kids who needed glasses would think it's cool.

-Though it has never been confirmed, Grant is rumored to be the main source for the material behind Sam Smith's controversial book The Jordan Rules, alongside former Bulls assistant coach Johnny Bach.
+During his NBA career, Grant was known for and easily recognized by the goggles he wore while playing.
+He initially wore them for vision correction, as he was legally blind without glasses.
+He continued wearing goggles on the court after undergoing LASIK surgery, because he had heard from many children who played sports wearing glasses that they looked up to him, and wanted to continue being an inspiration to them.

 Three of Grant's nephews are also basketball players.
-Jerai Grant played college basketball for Clemson University and currently plays overseas; Jerian Grant played for the University of Notre Dame Fighting Irish men's basketball team and currently plays for Olimpia Milano; and Jerami Grant played for the Syracuse University Orange men's basketball team and currently plays for the Portland Trail Blazers.
+Jerai Grant played college basketball for Clemson University and currently plays overseas; Jerian Grant played for the University of Notre Dame Fighting Irish men's basketball team, he plays in Panathinaikos and was selected as the EuroCup Basketball MVP of the 2022-23 EuroCup Basketball; and Jerami Grant played for the Syracuse University Orange men's basketball team and currently plays for the Portland Trail Blazers.

-Horace has three sons (Deon, Horace Jr, and Elijah) and five daughters (Coriel, Gianna, Maia, Naomi, and Eva).
+Horace has three sons (Deon, Horace Jr., and Elijah) and five daughters (Coriel, Gianna, Maia, Naomi, and Eva).